Labor Induction: Care Instructions

 Overview

-If you pass your due date and your labor does not start on its own, your doctor may want to try to start (induce) labor.
-Your doctor may suggest doing this for other reasons.
-It may be a good idea to induce labor if you have another problem.
+If you pass your due date and your labor does not start on its own, your doctor or midwife may want to try to start (induce) labor.
+They may also suggest doing this for other reasons, such as if there are concerns about your or your baby's health.
 For example, it may be done if you have high blood pressure.
-Or it may be a good idea if the placenta can no longer give enough support to the baby.
+Or it may be done if the placenta can no longer give enough support to the baby.

 There are several ways to induce labor, such as using medicine or breaking the amniotic sac.